mikepfrank/Rlang-compiler/README.md

 punctuation.
 For more information, see the various documents contained in the ([`docs/` subdirectory](docs "docs/ subdirectory"))

-## 2. Structure of this repository
+## 2. Structure of this repository.

 Contents of the '`Rlang-compiler/`' repository are as follows: